drts01/notes/stackedit/presentations/2020-py-env.md

 Have you ever switched between projects to find one has suddenly stop working after updating the dependencies of the other?
 Or updating the dependencies resulted in the system packages.
 Have you discovered that the version of Python on your workstation, on your teammates' workstations, production all differ.

 Pythonistas do not have to live like this.
 There is a better way.
-We will explore tools to manage a Python environment to
+We will explore setting up a Python environment and tools that will help maintain one's sanity when working with Python.

 Install over the system's packages.
 From mangling the system's Python. conflicting dependencies from installed applications and projects in development.